plotly/academy/_react/2-first-app.md

 http://api.openweathermap.org/data/2.5/forecast?q=CITY,COUNTRY&APPID=YOURAPIKEY&units=metric
 ```

-Replace `CITY,COUNTRY` with a city and country combination of choice and paste your copied API key from the OpenWeatherMap dashboard where it says `YOURAPIKEY`, and open that URL in your browser. (it should look something like this: `http://api.openweathermap.org/data/2.5/forecast?q=Vienna,Austria&APPID=asdf123&units=metric`)
+Replace `CITY,COUNTRY` with a city and country combination of choice, replace `YOURAPIKEY` with your copied API key and open that URL in your browser. (it should look something like this: `http://api.openweathermap.org/data/2.5/forecast?q=Vienna,Austria&APPID=asdf123&units=metric`)

 What you'll get is a JSON object that has the following structure: